plausible/docs/docs/script-extensions.md

 </summary>

-Below is the list of advanced tracking options available at this time.
+In addition to the above list (`script.outbound-links.js`, `script.file-downloads.js`, `script.hash.js`, `script.tagged-events.js`, `script.pageview-props.js` and `script.revenue.js`), we also have some more advanced tracking options available.
 Note that these are not included in the site onboarding list so you will need to insert them into your tracking snippet manually.

 | Extension                | Explanation                                                                                        |
 |--------------------------|----------------------------------------------------------------------------------------------------|